 Function: Causes a 1553 channel interrupt to occur.
-Input: None Output: None Notes: Causes an interrupt to be asserted on the IP be
+Input: None Output: None

 Notes: Causes an interrupt to be asserted on the IP bus as if it were caused by the 1553 bus controller device.
 This IOCTL is used for test and development, to test interrupt processing.